ibm-cloud-docs/power-iaas/pricing.md

 To view or search for resources that are provisioned in IBM {{site.data.keyword.powerSys_notm}} by using the assigned `user tags`, see [Searching for Resources](/docs/account?topic=account-manage_resource&interface=cli#searching-for-resources){: external}.
-Note that the user tags are not included in the response for GET API and CLI requests.
+The user tags are not included in the response for GET API and CLI requests.
 {: note}